2026 eMTB Shootout

 BEST eMTB UNDER $6,000

-Our Best eMTB Under $6,000 is an easy one to explain, four bikes in this year's Shootout come in under the $6,000 price limit.
-We love to see more "affordable" eMTBs entering the space.
+Our Best eMTB Under $6,000 is an easy one to explain.
+We rode four bikes that come in under the $6,000 price tag as we love to see more affordable eMTBs entering the space.
 This was a hotly debated category, though they all were.
-Lots of debates raged on, discussing whether buying a budget eBike with the most "technologically advanced" drive unit would make for a better upgrade project and yield better resale down the road, or would picking the bike that we liked riding most without changing anything be a better recommendation?
-Or, did we chose to recommend the lowest price option as that'd be the best way to get out on the trails and leave more money in your pocket for upgrades or travel?
-You'll have to stay tuned to see which way the crew went.
+Lots of debates rage on whether buying a budget eBike with the most “technologically advanced” drive unit would make for a better upgrade project and yield better resale down the road, or would picking the bike that we liked riding most without changing anything be a better recommendation?
+Or, did we choose to recommend the lowest price option, as that would be the best way to get out on the trails and leave more money in your pocket for upgrades or travel?

-This category likely represents a very significant portion of eMTB riders.
-The Trail category is essentially the do-it-all category that has to blend playfulness, comfort, all around versatility for experts to beginners but still be confident enough to be pushed into enduro-level terrain.
-It was one of the most competitive categories and two bikes in particular stood above the rest and battled it out until the bitter end.
-Ultimately, the performance of two bikes in particular, different as they were, was so inspiring that we had to go to the papers and remove emotions from the selection and really dive into the value, spec to price ratio, features and other ancillary topics to pick the victor.
-It's a category winner that we thought long and hard about.
+This category represents a significant portion of eMTB riders.
+The Trail category is essentially the do-it-all category that has to blend playfulness, comfort, and all-round versatility for experts to beginners, but still be confident enough to be pushed into enduro-level terrain.
+It was one of the most competitive categories, and two bikes in particular stood above the rest and battled it out until the bitter end.
+Ultimately, the performance was so inspiring on both bikes, that we had to go to the papers and remove emotions from the selection.
+We dived deep into the value, spec to price, frame options and other ancillary topics to pick the victor.

-The most difficult and competitive category of them all.
-In the past we've broken 155mm+ travel bikes into Racer Picks, Backcountry Picks and Versatile Enduro winners.
-We still believe sub-categories within this travel range are still valid as our testing confirmed, however it seems that the public felt it was a "Give everyone a trophy" vibe, so we've narrowed down the winners to a singular bike that encapsulates what a long-travel eMTB should be.
-The Best Enduro eMTB has to be ready to go fast, it has to go far, it should be ready for big mountain rides and backcountry epics, capable of climbing the most heinous up-routes and still be fun on the mellower trails most riders frequent between their extreme shreds.
-It has to be capable for the most demanding expert rider while also being comfortable and inspiring for beginner to intermediate level riders.
+The most difficult and competitive category of them all!
+In the past we’ve broken 160mm+ travel bikes into Racer Picks, Backcountry Picks and Versatile Enduro winners.
+We still believe categories within this travel range are valid through our testing, however it seems that the public felt it was a “Give everyone a trophy” vibe.
+So we’ve narrowed down the winners to a singular bike that encapsulates what a long-travel eMTB should be.
+The Best Enduro eMTB has to be ready to go fast, it has to go far, it should be ready for big mountain, backcountry epics, capable of climbing the most heinous up-routes and still be fun on the mellower trails most riders frequent between their extreme shreds.

 Thanks again to the City of Santa Fe, Santa Fe County Tourism and Santa Fe County Economic Development, along with Schwalbe Tires, Fox Racing, and Glorieta Adventure Camps for making this series possible.
 We’d also like to thank all our fans, readers and YouTube viewers for their support and comments with a special thanks to our Wolf Pack Members.